jsp282/FernetHW/Spec.md

 To facilitate convenient interoperability, this spec defines the external format of both tokens and keys.

+In the previous version of the fernet format, there existed a vulnerability in which the signing and encryption keys were derived from the same block.
+This new version of fernet removes that vulnerability by generating the keys for each block separately.

 All encryption in this version is done with AES 128 in CBC mode.

 All base 64 encoding is done with the "URL and Filename Safe"